-On June 22, 2005, we entered into an executive employment agreement with Dr. Knudson, our Chief Executive Officer and President.
+On May 4, 2009, we entered into an amended and restated executive employment agreement with Dr. Knudson, our President and Chief Executive Officer, which amended the prior executive employment agreement entered into on June 22, 2005.
 The agreement has an initial term of two years and automatically renews for successive one year terms unless either party delivers written notice 90 days prior to the expiration of the current term or unless it is earlier terminated as described below.
 Pursuant to the agreement, Dr. Knudson is entitled to a base salary of not less than \$300,000, or a higher annual rate if approved by the Board of Directors, and to cash and equity awards pursuant to our incentive compensation plan, contingent on Dr. Knudson meeting certain annual objectives agreed to by him and the Compensation Committee.
-The agreement establishes that the target amount of Dr. Knudson's annual incentive compensation may not exceed 30% of his base salary for that year.
-On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the company formally waived the maximum annual incentive compensation percentage set forth in Dr. Knudson's agreement in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
+The agreement establishes that the target amount of Dr. Knudson's annual incentive compensation may not be less than 30% of his base salary for that year.
 Dr. Knudson's executive employment agreement also provides for the receipt of certain benefits upon the occurrence of particular termination events or a change in control.
 See the section entitled "Potential Payments Upon Termination or Change in Control" for a more detailed discussion of these benefits.
 In addition, Dr. Knudson's agreement includes a non-disclosure and assignment provision and non-competition, non-solicitation and no recruitment commitments each lasting for a period of one year following termination.

-Executive Employment Agreements with Greg S. Lea, Adrianus (Jos) Donders and Russ Felkey
+Executive Employment Agreements with Greg S. Lea, Adrianus (Jos) Donders and Katherine Tweden

-In 2007, we also entered into executive employment agreements with Mr. Lea, our Senior Vice President and Chief Financial Officer, Mr. Donders, our Senior Vice President of Operations and Mr. Felkey, formerly our Senior Vice President of Clinical, Quality and Regulatory Affairs.
+In 2007 and 2008, we also entered into executive employment agreements with Mr. Lea, our Senior Vice President and Chief Financial Officer, Mr. Donders, our Senior Vice President of Operations and Dr. Tweden, our Vice President of Research and Clinical.
+On April 13, 2010, we entered into an amended and restated executive employment agreement with Mr. Lea, which amended the prior executive employment agreement entered into on May 21, 2007.
 These agreements have an initial term of one year and automatically renew for successive one year terms unless either party delivers written notice 90 days prior to the expiration of the current term or unless it is earlier terminated as described below.
 Pursuant to these agreements, these executive officers are entitled to a base salary, as set forth in the table below, or a higher annual rate if approved by the Board of Directors, and to cash and equity awards pursuant to our incentive compensation plan, contingent on the executive officers meeting certain annual objectives agreed to by them and the Chief Executive Officer.
-The agreements establish that the target amount of these executives' annual incentive compensation may not exceed 25% of their respective base salary for that year.
+The agreements for Messrs.
+Lea and Donders establish that the target amount of these executives' annual incentive compensation may not exceed 25% of their respective base salary for that year.
 On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the company formally waived the maximum annual incentive compensation percentages set forth in these agreements in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
+The agreement for Dr. Tweden establishes that the target amount of her annual incentive compensation may not be less than 24% of her base salary for that year.

-Greg S. Lea \$ 245,000
+Greg S. Lea \$245,000

 Adrianus (Jos) Donders 235,000

-Russ Felkey 230,000
+Katherine S. Tweden, Ph.D.
+218,000